-Also in 2017, HB 49 was signed into law to, among other things, include small hydro facilities as an eligible renewable energy resource and to establish a process for the dissolution of a village.
+In 2017, HB 49 was signed into law to, among other things, include small hydro facilities as an eligible renewable energy resource and to establish a process for the dissolution of a village.
 The small hydro provision permits the three Ohio municipal electric utilities that own small hydro facilities to generate renewable energy certificates.

-In 2018, legislation (HB 143) was considered would make changes to the definition of selfgenerator for the purposes of assessing the state's kilowatt-hour tax, which was established as part of the deregulation law in 1999.
-The legislation would classify facilities owned or hosted by customers as selfgenerators, exempt from the kilowatt-hour tax.
+In 2018, legislation (HB 143) was considered that would make changes to the definition of self-generator for the purposes of assessing the state's kilowatt-hour (kWh) tax, which was established as part of the deregulation law in 1999.
+The legislation would classify facilities owned or hosted by customers as self-generators, exempt from the kilowatt-hour tax.
 Some discussions took place as part of the deliberations over this legislation regarding the local share of the tax retained by municipal electric systems.
-The legislation remained pending before the legislature at the close of 2018 and is expected to be reconsidered in 2019.
+Ultimately, no changes detrimental to the kWh tax treatment of municipal electric systems were adopted.